MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

 $ git clone git@github.com:MichaelCurrin/code-cookbook.git
 ```

 This avoids having to enter your **password** each time your push, or if you pull a private repo.
-And this is especially useful if **2FA** is setup.
+And this is especially useful if **2FA** is setup as you would have to add your code from Google Authenticator or similar on every push.

 You can also use the SSH URL for any **public** repos by other people if you want to clone them (you won't be able to push unless you are a collaborator though).